SulaimanNiazi/PIC-clock/README.md

 ## Usage

-1. Connect the microcontroller and the necessary components as per the circuit diagram.
+1. Connect the microcontroller and the necessary components as per the circuit diagram, it is important to note:

+    - The first half of the variable `displayPort` gives the BCD output of the digit.
+    - The other half of `displayPort` is for enabling the digits (from 1 to 4).

 2. Power on the system.
 3. The LCD will display the current time.
 4. Use the button to set the time if needed.